 In fact, research shows that the January blues and new year depression are a very real thing.
 Suicides peak on New Year’s day, considered the deadliest day of the year.
 Also, there are links between low morale at this time of the year and an increased number of extramarital affairs.
 In fact, 65 per cent of all relationship break-ups happen in January.

 RELATED: 8 powerful suicide prevention quotes

 New year depression is so prevalent that it's led to the term Blue Monday being coined.
 This refers to the most depressing day of the year, and it’s calculated using a formula that takes into account three things: the weather, motivation levels and debt.

-In 2021, Blue Monday will be on 18th January.
-So, in preparation for this dreaded day and beyond, here are seven scientifically-proven ideas on how to cope with those January blues.
+In 2022 Blue Monday will fall on 17th January.
+So, in preparation for this dreaded day and the month beyond, here are seven scientifically-proven ideas on how to beat those January blues.